Applied-Scientific-Research/Omega2D/README.md

 * Add a "Run to time..." button to allow users to run a sim up to an exact time
 * Add "Save setup", "Save flow", and "Save image" buttons
 * Ideal initial interface: lots of stuff hidden, just a graphical menu with circles, squares, vortex patches, etc. Each has handles that you can drag to resize and reposition the element; all sizes/locations quantized to 0.1 or 0.05.
 "Expert" box lets you change Re, dt, etc.
 * Add an animated GIF to the page to show how to set up a run?
+See [peek](https://github.com/phw/peek)
 * Have "status" line indicate when we're waiting for a step to finish after we've hit pause
 * Instead of manipulating the projection matrix, have the mouse change the view matrix (assume model matrix is unity), see [here](https://solarianprogrammer.com/2013/05/22/opengl-101-matrices-projection-view-model/) for a nice write-up on the three OpenGL matrices
 * Support faster VRM by caching values from first half to use in second half